 It’s a time of rebirth and renewal on Toronto’s Dundas Street West.
 One of the most visible, vibrant residential and commercial ethnic communities.
 Little Portugal is a Toronto neighbourhood perfect for anyone and everyone.
 This neighbourhood has witnessed rapid gentrification in recent years, although, filled with history.
 Little Portugal has all of the benefits of a quiet and serene small neighbourhood, while being in downtown Toronto.
 We love the feel of this revitalized neighbourhood, which is why the Gluzberg Property Management team has a strong presence in Little Portugal.

-Like many other neighbourhoods near downtown, it seems even Little Portugal is susceptible to a touch of gentrification with some hip independent businesses along College and on Dundas.
+Like many other neighbourhoods near downtown Toronto, it seems even Little Portugal is susceptible to a touch of gentrification with some hip independent businesses along College and on Dundas.

-Little Portugal neighbourhood is a destination for singles, couples and young families.
+Little Portugal neighbourhood in Toronto is a destination for singles, couples and young families.
 There are currently about 12,000 residents in the neighbourhood who call Little Portugal home.

 Toronto’s largest Portuguese community is centered in this neighbourhood, with fruit and vegetable stands, there is a honey guy, and there is the olive oil and feta guy.
 Dozens of bake shops, restaurants, fantastic south european food, cheese stores along with meat and fish markets, especially along Dundas Street West and College Street West.